NYPL/metadata-documentation/workflows/rights.md

 For Copyright and Information Policy Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }

-1. When an MSU liaison determines rights metadata are needed, they take the following steps on the corresponding ClickUp tasks:
+1. When an Metadata Services liaison determines rights metadata are needed, they take the following steps on the corresponding ClickUp tasks:
    1. Set the **Rights** field to **Rights Needed**
    1. Indicate the appropriate Digitization Coordinator (DC) in the **DC (only if Rights Needed)** field
    1. Add a comment specifying the URLs for the records needing rights
 1. All ClickUp tasks that indicate rights metadata are needed will appear at [Metadata Services › Rights Needed 🔒](https://app.clickup.com/2305128/v/l/26b38-4647)
    1. It is recommend that DCs "favorite" this page by clicking the name of the **Rights Needed** tab to click **☆ Add to favorites**
    1. By default, favorite views are accessible from the left-side navigation column in ClickUp, but they can be made to appear at all times at the top of the screen by clicking the **📌** icon next to **Favorites** to **Pin Favorites to top**
-   1. DCs can also find any tasks assigned to them on the [Home page](https://app.clickup.com/2305128/home), from the[ MSU personalized views](https://app.clickup.com/2305128/v/l/4-18903295-1), and in [notifications](https://app.clickup.com/2305128/notifications)
+   1. DCs can also find any tasks assigned to them on the [Home page](https://app.clickup.com/2305128/home), from the[ Metadata Services personalized views](https://app.clickup.com/2305128/v/l/4-18903295-1), and in [notifications](https://app.clickup.com/2305128/notifications)
-1. DCs are encouraged to use the comments to discuss any questions for the MSU liaison and provide updates as needed
+1. DCs are encouraged to use the comments to discuss any questions for the metadata liaison and provide updates as needed
 1. Once rights metadata has been completed, toggle the **Rights** field to **Rights Completed**

 ## See Also